jlmelville/smallvis/docs/theory.md

    \left(\mathbf{y_i - y_j}\right)
 $$
-The UMAP gradient is a good deal less simple than the t-SNE or LargeVis gradient, but it can be seen it has a similar structure.
+The UMAP gradient is a good deal less simple than the t-SNE or LargeVis gradient, but it can be seen that it has a similar structure.

 The $\epsilon$ term in the LargeVis and UMAP gradient is needed computationally to avoid division by zero.
 Results can be quite sensitive to changing this value.